gyubaekkim/new_nilm/data/README.md

 Therefore, in this directory, there must be two public dataset files named enertalk.h5 and ukdale.h5

 ### Enertalk
-Enertalk dataset is provided the following site
+Enertalk dataset is provided at the following site
 - https://github.com/ch-shin/ENERTALK-dataset

 The ENERTALK Dataset, 15 Hz Electricity Consumption Data from 22 Houses in South Korea.